5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 </details>

 ## General Configuration Notes
+Most of the Framebuffer patches listed below (besides empty framebuffers) represent the bare minimum configuration to get on-board graphics and hardware acceleration working.
+In cases where your display output does not work, you may have to change the `AAPL,ig-platform-id` and/or add display connector data using Hackintool and following a general framebuffer patching guide [such as this](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/).

+About some of the used properties:

+- `AAPL,ig-platform-id`: Only add this key/property to the config once – no duplicates.
-- Only add one `AAPL,ig-platform-id` key for your iGPU model!
+- `AAPL,snb-platform-id`: Only required for Sandy Bridge CPUs.
-- The `device-id` property is only required if the iGPU model on the CPU is not natively supported by macOS and/or the used SMBIOS.
+- `device-id`: Only required if the iGPU model on the used CPU is not natively supported by macOS and/or the used SMBIOS.
-- `framebuffer-stolenmem` and `framebuffer-fbmem` are only required if you cannot adjust the DVMT-preallocated VRAM to 64MB or higher in the BIOS.
-Usually, DVMT-preallocated is set to 32MB which may result in a kernel panic.
+- `framebuffer-stolenmem` and `framebuffer-fbmem`: Only required if you cannot adjust the DVMT-preallocated VRAM to 64MB or higher in the BIOS.
+Usually, DVMT-preallocated is set to 32MB by default which may result in a kernel panic.
 In this case, you need to add these properties.
-- Most of the Framebuffer patches listed below (besides the empty ones) represent the bare minimum configuration.
-This means in cases where your display output does not work, you have to adjust the framebuffer with controller data using Hackintool and following a general framebuffer patching guide [such as this](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/).
+- Don't use `framebuffer-unifiedmem` and `framebuffer-stolenmem` together at the same time – use either or!

 ## Empty Framebuffers (for Desktop)
 List of empty Framebuffers for Intel CPUs with on-board graphics.
 For using on-board graphics for computational tasks only (like QuickSync Video, etc.) when a discrete GPU used for displaying graphics.